-September 23, 2001 is a date that most folks in the U.S., aside from hardcore NASCAR fans, may not be as familiar with, but it was on this day that NASCAR had its first Cup Series race at Dover International Speedway following the devastating 9/11 terrorist attacks.
+September 11, 2001.
+It's a date that all Americans will never forget.
+September 23, 2001 is a date that most folks in the United States, aside from hardcore NASCAR fans, may not be as familiar with, but it was on this day that NASCAR had its first Cup Series race following the devastating 9/11 terrorist attacks.

 It was also an extremely memorable day for Dale Earnhardt Jr., as it marked his first win -- and only win throughout his NASCAR Cup Series career -- at Dover International Speedway.
 It's hard not to get chills watching Dale Jr. do a victory lap around the Delaware racetrack as he proudly displays the American flag out of the window of his No. 8 Budweiser Chevrolet.